 An identity management system is an invaluable tool for organizations.
-To maintain data security, access must be governed using flexible and granular control methods.
+To maintain data security, key characteristics of identity and access management solutions must be considered and access must be governed using flexible and granular control methods.
 The process is too intricate to handle manually, so enterprises need to seek solutions with features designed to address today’s multifaceted access requirements.

 Equipped for Emerging Security Trends

 Trends in cybersecurity and IAM are always evolving.
 From the slow demise of passwords to the increasing implementation of zero-trust security, current trends can be seen as predictors of more changes to come.
 As new devices appear on the market and users begin to access systems in new and different ways, enterprises will require adaptable, responsive IAM solutions.